-Protecting independent science at Codex
+Global Trade: Protecting independent science as Codex tackles UPF

 CAC48 – The 48th Session of the Codex Alimentarius Commission will be held physically at FAO headquarters.
 Rome, Italy from 10 to 14 November 2025.